 As a result, Malcolm was sent to recover at a hospital in Scotland.
 There, he decided a change was in order.
 His fluency in Gurkhali, he thought, would serve him well.
 And so, he visited the Glasgow offices of James Finlay Ltd, a Tea Plantation company.
 This would become the start of his journey into the world of Tea.
 It would also lead to the first meeting between Malcolm and Janet.

 As Fate Would Have it

 But his new venture didn't go as expected.
 Instead of sending him to Darjeeling, where many of the locals spoke Gurkhali, James Finlay Ltd sent Malcolm to Assam.
 Here, the locals mostly spoke Assamese - a relatively alien language to the former Captain!
 Nevertheless, it was also here, at the Assam Tea Estates of Lattakoojan and Nahatoli, that Malcolm was introduced to Janet Stammers.
-They eventually married and lived on the estate for around three years.
+They eventually married and lived on the pluralise estate for around three years.

 Malcolm and Janet had proven themselves to be assets to the Indian Tea Industry, as had Robert Stammers Jr years before.
-The couple moved to Calcutta (Kolkata) when Malcolm joined James Warren Ltd. This prestigious company, supported by some 40,000 workers, served as an agent to numerous Tea Estates.
+The couple moved to Calcutta (Kolkata) when Malcolm joined Warren Plantations.
+This prestigious company, supported by some 40,000 workers, served as an agent to numerous Tea Estates.
 This included the Darjeeling gardens of Ging, Phoobsering and Tukdah.
 In Assam, meanwhile, it included Deohall, Hatimara and Thowra.